 Designed for self-directed learning, hands-on engagement with objects and ideas, Journeys creates a museum experience that is different every time.
 The fundamental idea – that people, things and ideas traveled the Silk Road – becomes much more meaningful when you can pretend to be the people, touch the things, and see the ideas expressed visually.
 Visitors of all ages can try on a camel handler’s coat, unravel a silkworm cocoon, sit on a lotus blossom, touch real gold and jade, investigate a map, relax in the travelers’ tent, try an ancient dance, or even sit on a camel.
 Just as no two people are alike, ways of learning are not alike.
 By encouraging discovery through playing, pretending, touching, and looking in new ways, USC Pacific Asia Museum is allowing more people more ways to enjoy art and culture.

 Journeys: The Silk Road was made possible in part by grants from the Ahmanson Foundation, Kresge Foundation, Ralph M. Parsons Foundation and the Docent Council of USC Pacific Asia Museum.

 Join storyteller extraordinaire Sunny Stevenson in the Silk Road exhibition room for Silk Road Storytime.
 Each Free Second Sunday of the month, she reads stories from across the world, delighting children and parents alike.
-Storytime begins at 10:30 am and is followed by a snack and a hands-on activity.
+Storytime begins at 10:30 and 11:30 am and is followed by a hands-on activity.
 Free and open to the public.